-- by finding the lowest priced RV that meets your needs,
+- find the lowest priced RV that meets your needs,

-- by letting the bank secure their investment with the RV,
+- let the bank secure their investment with the RV,

 If you’re not in the market right now for an RV loan and your credit score is in the good category then work hard on that score to move it to the excellent category before you go shopping for an RV loan.
 Some lenders require a minimum credit score of 750 or above and Credit Karma’s online scores are not an accurate representation of your FICO credit score.

-You should take the time to learn what your actual credit worthiness is, and you can do that by requesting a credit report from each of the three primary credit bureaus.
-You can request a free credit report annually.
+Take the time to learn about your actual credit worthiness.
+You can do that by requesting a credit report from each of the three primary credit bureaus.
+Annually request a free credit report.
 You might also obtain your FICO score through your bank or credit union.